ericgarciaresearch/noaa_sedna/rainbow_bridge_README.md

 demultiplex I need only ":".
 If you don't have demultiplexed samples, your barcode file needs one line per sample with unique combinations of barcodes.
 See rainbow documentation for more details.

-You can copy the block belowe and just change the content for future runs/primers (but make sure you maintain a tsv format).
+You can copy the block below and just change the content for future runs/primers (but make sure you maintain a tsv format).
 You can also copy the file in SEDNA
 ```
 #assay	sample	barcodes	forward_primer	 reverse_primer	extra_information
 16S_fish	S040713_1	:	GACCCTATGGAGCTTTAGAC	CGCTGTTATCCCTADRGTAACT	confirmed in JVB1836-16SDegenerate-testmethods.txt